Businesses are redefining IT management standards in 2024.

 Para-virtualization is another Server Virtualization type, the servers in also utilize a hypervisor, but they do not perfectly replicate the hardware of the physical host.
 Instead, an API, typically integrated into modern servers, directly interacts with the operating systems of the host and virtual servers.
 As a result, the virtual servers recognize the resources of the host and other virtual servers as an extension of their own.

 Involves the entire network working together as a cohesive unit.
 Since each operating system on the virtual servers is aware of one another in para-virtualization, the hypervisor requires less processing power to manage the entire system because the VMs handle it well.
-The virtual machines (VMs) on the host server are not isolated from each other.
-They can interact over the network despite their relative independence.

 Today, para-virtualization is less commonly used as servers are now being designed to more effectively support and work with bare-metal hypervisors.